 Disney dining is a huge part of the Disney experience for many people.
 It is definitely easy to understand why since the food and experiences are so amazing and unlike anything that you can experience anywhere else in the world.
 This means that many of the locations are extremely popular and hard to snag reservations too.
 Your best chance for success is always to make reservations as soon as the 180-day booking window opens so that you don’t have to worry about.
 Sometimes that isn’t always feasible or doesn’t work out as expected, so there are other things that you can do.
 Here are some ways to help if you didn’t get the dining reservation(s) that you wanted:

-Editor’s Note: During the phased reopening of Walt Disney World in 2020, there is a 60-day booking window with reduced capacity.
+Editor’s Note: During the phased reopening of Walt Disney World, there is a 60-day booking window with reduced capacity.
 Not all restaurants have reopened.
-Click here for a complete list of restaurants available during the phased reopening.
+Check the My Disney Experience app for up to date operating hours.

 8 – Look for less popular dining times.

 If the issue that you didn’t get the exact time that you wanted, then definitely consider eating at non-popular times.
 It is typically much easier to find reservations during these times as everyone else is also attempting to get the “perfect” mealtime.
 It may take a little getting used to, but you will be having so much fun, and the meals will be so delicious that you won’t care what time you are dining.